salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 * Describe how computers store information (hint: it's in binary)

-* Discuss the advantages and disadvantages of using these following MATLAB numeric classes: double, single, uint8, uint16.
+* Discuss the advantages and disadvantages of using the following MATLAB numeric classes: double, single, uint8, uint16.

 * Define the term **integer saturation** and explain why care must be taken when performing integer math